LOADING ...

 We took the a ton of garbage, put it in the back of a red VW

-On the city dump.
+On toward the dump.

 Dump saying, "Closed on Thanksgiving."
 And we had never heard of a

-Decided to throw down.
+to throw our's down.

-Under garbage."
+that garbage."

 Police station.